Start Exploring Keyword Ideas

 On-page SEO involves all the changes that you make on your own website to increase its ranking in search results.
 This includes creating SEO-friendly URLs, writing keyword-rich title tags, optimizing images, and a lot more.

-With off-page SEO, on the other hand, you won’t make any changes to your own site.
-Instead, you’d build signals (links) that search engines see as a sign of a trustworthy site on the internet.
-And thereby, short-circuiting your way to the top of search results.
+With off-page SEO, on the other hand, you won't make any changes to your own site.
+Instead, you build external trust signals that support your site's ability to rank — links, mentions, reviews, and reputation that search engines interpret as indicators of a site's authority and relevance.

-On-page SEO and off-page SEO differ in that on-page SEO is completely within your hands, whereas your control over off-page SEO is non-existent in most cases.
-For example, if you send someone an email asking them to link to your site, that’s an off-page SEO where they control whether you receive a link.
+On-page SEO and off-page SEO differ in that on-page SEO is completely within your hands, whereas your control over off-page SEO is more limited.
+For example, if you send someone an email asking them to link to your site, that's an off-page SEO activity where they control whether you receive a link or not.

 7 Outreach Marketing Tactics That Work Well